-Gwynne \gw(yn)-ne\ as a girls' name is of Welsh origin, and Gwynne means "fair and smooth; fair bow; blessed ring; happiness; fair, white, blessed, holy".
-Gwynne is a variant of Guinevere (Welsh): an early form of Jennifer.
-Gwynne is also a form of Gwendolyn (Welsh): in some legends.
+Gwynne /gw-yn-ne/ [1 syll.] as a girls' name is of Welsh origin, and Gwynne means "fair and smooth; fair bow; blessed ring; white, fair; fair, white, blessed, holy".
+Gwynne is a variant form of Guinevere (Welsh) with the prefix Gw-.
+Gwynne is also a form of Gwendolen (Welsh).
 Gwynne is also used as a form of Gwyneth (Welsh) and Gwyn (Welsh).

 Gwynne is an unusual given name for women but a very prominent surname for all people (#41130 out of 150436, Top 27%).
 (2000 U.S. Census)

 Displayed below is an analysis of the popularity of Gwynne and related names.
-Gwendolyn (#420 the previous year), Jenny (#822), Gwen (#957), Winnie, Gwyneth and Jennie are the prominent variation forms of Gwynne (#unlisted) appearing in the Top 1000.
-These girl names were at the apex of their popularity during the years 1930-1939 (usage of 0.5673%) and are now significantly less widespread (usage 0.1335%, down 76.5%), with the forms Jenny, Winnie, Jennie and Gwen becoming less trendy.
-Gwendolyn (#420) is the most chic birth name in this list.
+Jenny (#822 the previous year), Gwen (#957), Winnie, Jennie and Gwyneth are the prominent variation forms of Gwynne (outside Top 1000) appearing in the Top 1000.
+These girl names were at the apex of their popularity during the years 1930-1939 (usage of 0.5184%) and are now significantly less widespread (usage 0.0442%, ▼91.5%), with the forms Jenny, Winnie, Jennie and Gwen becoming less trendy.
 (2014 Birth Statistics)